qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Can't open PDF attachments
 - When will you address PDF and attachments not opening?
 - Can't open pdf attached to email???
+- Why do pdf files open?
+- App does not open PDF attachments.

 ## intent:send_pic_error
 - Why can't I sent pictures